---

 ## Backwards Compatibility

 Existing Merkle proof verifiers need to be updated to support the new Merkle tree shape.
-This includes verifiers in smart contracts on different blockchains and verifiers in hardware wallets, if applicable.
+This includes applicable verifiers in smart contracts on different blockchains and hardware wallets.

 ## Security Considerations